cockroachdb/docs/v2.1/alter-type.md

 You can use the `ALTER TYPE` subcommand if the following conditions are met:

 - On-disk representation of the column remains unchanged.
-For example, you can't change the column data type from `STRING` to an `INT`, even if the string is just a number.
+For example, you cannot change the column data type from `STRING` to an `INT`, even if the string is just a number.
 - The existing data remains valid.
 For example, you can change the column data type from `STRING[10]` to `STRING[20]`, but not to `STRING [5]` since that will invalidate the existing data.

 ## Synopsis